 - Are there any additional protection methods?

 - Is collaboration on a form possible and in what way?

 Google Forms.
 It’s easy to collaborate on a form for anyone with the link or anyone within the same domain, depending on the privacy settings.

 JotForm.
-The access to a form is provided similar to Google Forms.
-And what’s more, the other person don’t even need a JotForm account.
+Access to a form is provided similar to Google Forms.
+And what’s more, the other person doesn’t even need a JotForm account.

 Workshop Butler.
 Other WSB users with the access can collaborate on a form and help manage results.